BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Most importantly, it bears repeating: you can't be in it without getting it on you.
+    It bears repeating: you can't be in it without getting it on you.
+    It's best to join a culture that reflects your inner light.
 </p>

 <p>